diobrandedd/Electricity-Billing-Information-Management-System/README.md

-# SOCOTECO II Billing Management System
+# SOCOTECO II Billing Information Management System

 > **Important Notice**: This system is **NOT** intended to replace SOCOTECO II's current billing system.
 Instead, it serves as a reference implementation showcasing unique features and modern approaches that SOCOTECO II could potentially integrate into their existing system.
 This is a demonstration project highlighting innovative features such as AI-powered content moderation, priority queue management, real-time chat support, and automated SMS notifications.